sparshsah/foggy-demo/demo/finance/tail-risk-fund.md

 * Long safe-haven commodities like gold.

+* Long Treasuries.
+Not only are Treasuries considered safe-haven assets, but also the Fed tends to drop rates during recessions to stimulate the economy.
+  So you benefit from that.
+However, during times of stagflation, the Fed can obstinately fuck with your strategy by refusing to drop rates.
+  So be careful here!

 * Trend-following or macro-fundamental momentum.
   Weirdly, trend strategies have historically exhibited convexity relative to major risk asset classes _even when applied to completely-unrelated asset classes_.
   For example, a trend-following strategy on market-neutral stock-selection factors has exhibited convexity relative to SPX, despite the fact that each underlying factor portfolio is point-in-time hedged to have zero beta to SPX.
+  But be careful, because obviously any Trend strategy runs the risk of being caught wrong-footed during abrupt reversals.

 * Long "defensive quality" i.e. long quality stocks and short junk stocks (QMJ).
   Note: Something that _doesn't_ work well here is BAB, despite the fact that BAB is long low-volatility stocks and short high-volatility stocks.